Masteesol/templify-documentation/Components/README.md

     ---> /api
 ```

 In Next.js you can wrap a folder in parenthesis to create route groups.
 These folders are excluded from the router and is used to logically group pages.
-The cool thing is that if you add a `layout.tsx` file in the route group, the children of the `layout.tsx` will be the components within the group only.
+The cool thing is that if you add a `layout.tsx` file in the route group, the children of the `layout.tsx` will be the the Page.tsx components present within this group only.

 ## Components folder